MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitfree.md

 ## -description

-The AcxCircuitInitFree function frees the circuit (TBD - at the end of the initialization process?).
+The AcxCircuitInitFree function frees the circuit initialization object and the TBD??? associated with the circuit.

 ## -parameters

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ## -remarks